QUICK WINS LIVE

 Mental Energy

-Internal power sources available to drive one’s Instincts toward goal-directed activity.
+Internal power sources available to drive one’s instincts toward goal-directed activity.

-A numerical representation of one’s instinctive way of taking action as measured across the four Action Modes.
+Numerical representation of one’s instinctive way of taking action as measured across the four Action Modes.

 Natural Advantage™